ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+5 JavaScript Features So Advanced, They Feel Illegal to Use - <a href="https://javascript.plainenglish.io/5-javascript-features-so-advanced-they-feel-illegal-to-use-808485771cce?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Asim Nasir`**

+<blockquote>Unlock the futuristic syntax quietly running today’s most automated, self healing web apps and learn why most developers are still…
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>2.
+Why Every JavaScript Developer Should Learn TypeScript in 2025 - <a href="https://medium.com/@mernstackdevbykevin/why-every-javascript-developer-should-learn-typescript-in-2025-fd6bec1875d6?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Kevin - MERN Stack Developer`**

+<blockquote>The TypeScript Shift: Why 2025 Is Finally the Year Every JavaScript Developer Makes the Move
+Continue reading on Medium »</blockquote>

+<h3>3. var vs let vs const in JavaScript: The Complete Guide with Examples - <a href="https://medium.com/@sachinghadi/var-vs-let-vs-const-in-javascript-the-complete-guide-with-examples-73c401870f00?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Sachin Ghadi`**

+<blockquote>If you’ve written JavaScript for more than a few days, you’ve probably seen all three keywords: var, let, and const.
+At first glance, they…
+Continue reading on Medium »</blockquote>

+<h3>4.
 When console.log Stops Working: Growing Up as a JavaScript Engineer - <a href="https://javascript.plainenglish.io/when-console-log-stops-working-growing-up-as-a-javascript-engineer-2d8db0ed79ab?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Dr Abdullah Azhar`**

 <blockquote>There’s a phase every JavaScript developer goes through where console.log() feels like a superpower.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2.
+<h3>5.
 From JavaScript to TypeScript: A Smooth Transition Guide - <a href="https://medium.com/@rvislive/from-javascript-to-typescript-a-smooth-transition-guide-36ddd36553ba?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Rakesh Vishwakarma`**

 <blockquote>JavaScript is flexible and powerful, but in large applications it can lead to runtime errors, unclear code, and difficult maintenance…
 Continue reading on Medium »</blockquote>

-<h3>3. ⏩ Code Faster!
+<h3>6. ⏩ Code Faster!
 8 JavaScript  Performance Lessons ✈️ from Years of Experience  - <a href="https://react-developer.medium.com/code-faster-8-javascript-performance-lessons-%EF%B8%8F-from-years-of-experience-de2c5c391dbd?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `ReactMind`**

 <blockquote>🚁 Hey Everyone!!
 I wanted to share these Javascript ✈️Performance tips, that i feel 🚚 that everyone should be aware of, since it took a…
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>7.
 Interpreter vs Compiler in JavaScript Engines: What Really Happens Under the Hood? - <a href="https://medium.com/@sachinghadi/interpreter-vs-compiler-in-javascript-engines-what-really-happens-under-the-hood-ec7d1db634cd?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Sachin Ghadi`**

 <blockquote>JavaScript is often described as an interpreted language.
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>8.
 8 Underrated JavaScript Features Nobody Talks About But Top Engineers Use Daily - <a href="https://javascript.plainenglish.io/8-underrated-javascript-features-nobody-talks-about-but-top-engineers-use-daily-07aefc7345d4?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Ibrahimrana`**

 <blockquote>Unlock the quiet superpowers hiding in plain sight in modern JS
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>6.
-9 Core JavaScript Ideas That Make You a Better Developer Instantly - <a href="https://javascript.plainenglish.io/9-core-javascript-ideas-that-make-you-a-better-developer-instantly-54b916b93a35?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `sankar marimuthu`**

-<blockquote>You’ll often hear people say
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>7.
-Build End-to-End Application Expertise — Certified Java Full Stack Developer - <a href="https://medium.com/@adhirajnovelvista/build-end-to-end-application-expertise-certified-java-full-stack-developer-8ab4765ec00d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Adhiraj Kasabe`**

-<blockquote>The Certified Java Full Stack Developer certification not just provides professionals with these different competencies but also supports…
-Continue reading on Medium »</blockquote>

-<h3>8.
-JavaScript Security Analyzer — The Ultimate Tool for Detecting Bugs and Hidden Attack Vectors in… - <a href="https://medium.com/coding-nexus/javascript-security-analyzer-the-ultimate-tool-for-detecting-bugs-and-hidden-attack-vectors-in-5175b6ea5a37?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Civil Learning`**

-<blockquote>A few days ago, someone shared a link in a security discussion group I participate in.
- It was a simple message:
-Continue reading on Coding Nexus »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>